shadowman-lab/shadowman.reports/README.md

 ## Tested with Ansible

-This collection has been tested against RHEL 7 and 8, Windows Server 2016, IOS, EOS, VyOS
+This collection has been tested against RHEL 7, 8, 9, Windows Server 2016, IOS, EOS, VyOS
 <!-- List the versions of Ansible the collection has been tested with.
 Must match what is in galaxy.yml. -->

 ## External requirements